 Why do you fail to pursue your chosen goals?

-Now that you’ve chosen your goals, you may find yourself in situations when you don’t follow them to the end.
+Now that you’ve selected your goals, you may find yourself in situations when you don’t follow them to the end.
 Researchers Ford and Nichols found that there can be three reasons for this:

 - You have a fear of failure, so you don’t even start working on them.